Estimated reading time: 3 minutes

 - Approaching dogs

-If you’d like me to work with you as your dog walker, I cover Finchley, Woodside Park and Muswell Hill and can be contacted on 077 077 6 33 44
+If you’d like me to work with you as your dog walker or games-based trainer, I cover Finchley, Woodside Park and Muswell Hill and can be contacted on 077 077 6 33 44